chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

         end
     end

 The ``source term`` subsection defines the gravitational acceleration.
-The value of the gravitational acceleration in this example is selected to satisfy the desired values Ra and Gr numbers.
+The value of the gravitational acceleration in this example is selected to satisfy the desired values of Ra and Gr numbers.

 .. code-block:: text